-Activate the chain brake by pushing the front hand guard forwards.
+Activate the chain brake by pushing the front hand quard forwards.
 Grip the front handle with your right hand and hold the saw down by putting your right knee on the rear handle.
 Pull the starter handle with your right hand and pull out the starter cord slowly until the starter pawls engage.
 Then pull sharply.
+Never wrap the starter cord around your hand.

-Move the lever to its intermediate position when the engine ignites and make repeated attemps.
+Move the lever to its intermediate position when the engine fire and make repeated starting attempts.
+Immediately press and release the throttle when the engine starts.
+That will disengage the throttle latch.

-When the engine starts, rapidly give full throttle.
-Then the throttle latch will disengage.